 First, we need to determine if the property is “marital” or “non-marital.”
 Non-marital property will not be subject to any sort of split.
 This kind of property is defined as property owned before the union or gifts you received during the marriage (NOT INCLUDING gifts from a spouse) or an inheritance.
 Non-marital property can also be defined by a pre-marital agreement.

-Additionally, if you have a premarital home but you pay the mortgage payments after you get married and/or put the money you earn during the marriage into the home, you have made at least a part of that home a marital asset.
+Additionally, if you have a premarital home that was acquired separately, but you pay the mortgage payments after you get married and/or put the money you earn during the marriage into the home, you have made at least a part of that home a marital asset.

 If you have questions regarding this issue or any other issue, please schedule an appointment with our attorneys.

-Likewise, if something of value was singularly titled PRIOR to a marriage and it is rewritten to become a jointly owned item, then it WILL be considered marital property for purposes of distribution.
+Likewise, if something of value was singularly titled before a marriage, and it is rewritten to become a jointly owned item, then it WILL be considered marital property for purposes of distribution.

 Couples should try to divide property privately if possible.
-Mediation can be very helpful.
+Mediation can help dissolve your marriage.
 If you have to go in front of a judge to divide your debts and assets, they may decide to look at:

 At Untying The Knot, we focus on a kinder, gentler divorce – to allow you to move on with your lives more quickly, less expensively and with way less drama.